JanZaDo/Flowfield-Music/README.md

 3. To install LiveGrabber, go to the Ableton File browser then 'Add Folder...'. ![](images/add-pack-folder.jpg)

 **Max for Live**
-- To install the Max for Live objects we created (receiveOSC, VolumeUp and VolumeDown):
+- In the Flow-field music folder, there are four Max for live patches: **receiveOSC.amxd, VolumeUp.amxd, VolumeDown.amxd and ssynth.amxd**.
+These patches need to be installed in the folder allocated to Max for Live devices in order for them to work

 - Mac users: Copy files in Max Audio Effect folder, located in /Users/username/Music/Ableton/User Library/Presets/Audio Effects/Max Audio Effect
 - Windows users: Follow step 3 - Add the "Flowfield-Music" project folder.